phluid61/internet-drafts/file-scheme/draft.md

 such the file URI scheme supports case sensitivity, in order to retain the case as given.
 Any transport-related handling of the file URI scheme MUST retain the case as given.
-Any mapping to or from a case-insensitive form is soley the responsibility of the implementation processing the file URI on behalf of the referenced file system.
+Any mapping to or from a case-insensitive form is solely the responsibility of the implementation processing the file URI on behalf of the referenced file system.

-Some file systems allow directory objects to be treated as files in some cases.
-This can be reflected in a file URI by omitting the trailing slash "/" from the path.
-Be aware that merging a relative URI reference to such a base URI as per Section 5.2 of {{RFC3986}} could remove the directory name from the resulting target URI.

 Also see {{nonstandard-syntax}} that lists some nonstandard syntax variations that can be encountered in practice.